AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-MatrixNN/08-MatrixNN.markdown

 # Matrix-based Neural Network

-This chapter revises the implementation of our neural network, but using matrix to express the forward and backward propagation algorithm.
+This chapter revises the implementation of our neural network.
+However, it uses matrices to compute the forward and backward propagation algorithm.
+Overall, our matrix-based implementation is composed of two classes, `NMLayer` and `NMNetwork`.

 ## Layer

+A layer may be described with the class `NMLayer`:

 ```Smalltalk
 Object subclass: #NMLayer